 “Wait for it… wait for it… BASS DROP.”

 Now that I’m done thoroughly mangling that vague metaphor, let’s get down to business.
 You know you need to start blogging to grow your business, but you don’t know how.
-In this post, I’ll show you how to write a blog post in five simple steps that people will actually want to read.
+In this post, I’ll show you how to write a great blog post in five simple steps that people will actually want to read.
 Ready?
 Let’s get started.

 First, a disclaimer – the entire process of writing a blog post often takes more than a couple of hours, even if you can type eighty words per minute and your writing skills are sharp.
-From the seed of the idea to finally hitting “Publish,” you might spend several days or maybe even a week “writing” a blog post, but it’s important to spend those vital hours planning your post and even thinking about your post (yes, thinking counts as working if you’re a blogger) before you actually write it.
+From the seed of the blog post idea to finally hitting “Publish,” you might spend several days or maybe even a week “writing” a blog post, but it’s important to spend those vital hours planning your post and even thinking about your post (yes, thinking counts as working if you’re a blogger) before you actually write it.

 Does your blog post have enough circles and crosses?